 At the moment, there is a lack of harmonised international standards and concepts of operations for drone operations.
 More and more there is a need for harmonisation, data drives, and enforceable regulations.

-The drone industry is moving at a faster pace than the standards development process under International Civil Authority Organisation (ICO), making it difficult for such regulations to come into effect.
+The drone industry is moving at a faster pace than the standards development process under International Civil Authority Organisation (ICAO), making it difficult for such regulations to come into effect.

 Like the introduction of any new technology, the early days are somewhat of a challenge for the industry it is in, as it must adapt and reach ‘common ground’ within its sector before it can become fully integrated.
 To ensure safety, the standardised concepts above must be established and then knowledge of it must be spread to all those operating both drones and aircraft.